RikkaApps/Shizuku/README.md

 ### Build

 - Clone with `git clone --recurse-submodules`
+- Create signing configuration file `signing.properties`.
+Please refer to [the template](signing_template.properties) to complete it.
 - Run gradle task `:manager:assembleDebug` or `:manager:assembleRelease`

 The `:manager:assembleDebug` task generates a debuggable server.
 You can attach a debugger to `shizuku_server` to debug the server.